Dodie Heath: Film and television

 Heath did her first television acting role in January 1953, on an episode of the New York based CBS mystery series The Web.
 Television would become Heath's mainstay from 1959 thru 1962, as she made guest star appearances in twelve different series.
 Aside from one brief engagement during September 1961, she never returned to the stage.
 The Diary of Anne Frank (in which Heath played Miep Gies) began filming in March 1958.
 Newspapers reported in summer 1958 that she had given up her New York apartment and would concentrate on a film career going forward.
 She started work on her third film, Ask Any Girl, during September 1958.

 After her first marriage in late 1962, Heath seemed to forgo television as well.
 She dropped out of professional casting directories after 1963, but continued to do films.
-Late 1963 saw her in Yugoslavia, making a German crime drama called Dog Eat Dog, aka When Strangers Meet.
+Late 1963 saw her in Yugoslavia, making a German crime drama called Dog Eat Dog, When Strangers Meet.
 It wasn't released in the US until 1966, by which time she had two other films, Seconds and The Fortune Cookie on the big screen.
 Her role in the former was minor, while she was nearly invisible as a nun in the latter.
 Her last performance in any medium came eight years later in 1974, when she did a minor role in a strange horror film called Welcome to Arrow Beach.
 It played only in the southeastern US and quickly disappeared from theaters.